 (b) In the best interests of all of its citizens and in order to improve the quality of life for Vermonters and to maintain for the benefit of future generations the essential characteristics of the Vermont countryside, and to support farm, forest, and related enterprises, Vermont should encourage and assist in creating affordable housing and in preserving the State's agricultural land, forestland, historic properties, important natural areas and recreational lands, and in keeping conserved agricultural land in production and affordable for future generations of farmers.

-Now celebrating its 30th anniversary, the Vermont Housing & Conservation Board remains the forerunner in the nation in pioneering a comprehensive approach to affordable housing and community development linked with land conservation and historic preservation.
+Established in 1987, the Vermont Housing & Conservation Board remains the forerunner in the nation in pioneering a comprehensive approach to affordable housing and community development linked with land conservation and historic preservation.
 The results have been impressive.
-With a cadre of nonprofit organizations working at the local level to identify and develop important projects in each community, the effects of 30 years of investment are discernible in every part of the state.
+With a cadre of nonprofit organizations working at the local level to identify and develop important projects in each community, the effects of 35 years of investment are discernible in every part of the state.
 VHCB has supported reinvestment in older housing in town and village centers, revitalizing downtown neighborhoods where residents can walk to services, and rebuilding a sense of community while spurring other private investment.
 The conservation of Vermont’s open and wild lands preserves the landscape that is such an integral part of the state’s identity, supports the agricultural and forest economies, protects wildlife habitat, and provides public access to the state’s waterways and woodlands.

 Addressing Challenges with Creative Solutions

-Breaking down traditional silos of housing, economic development, and conservation, VHCB helps Vermonters tackle issues of chronic poverty, job losses, affordability, and fraying infrastructure.
-With our partners we provide affordable homes for working families, improve community infrastructure, invest in natural, recreational and historic assets, grow farm and forest businesses, and support energy efficiency and renewable energy generation.
+Breaking down traditional silos of housing, economic development, and land conservation, VHCB helps Vermonters tackle issues of chronic poverty, job losses, affordability, and fraying infrastructure.
+With our partners we provide affordable homes for working families, improve community infrastructure, protect natural areas and recreational land, restore historic public buildings, grow farm and forest businesses, and support energy efficiency and renewable energy generation.
 The economy of our rural state is becoming more resilient and the quality of life is improving as state agencies, nonprofit organizations, and the private sector work together to develop coordinated solutions to complex issues.

-Over time, strategic VHCB investments have improved the economic stability of Vermont communities and downtowns, municipal and non-profit delivery systems, working lands, and Main Street businesses.
-In meeting multiple economic, environmental, and community objectives, VHCB supports housing, conservation, and community development projects that leverage private and federal funds and contribute to healthy communities and landscapes, promote smart growth, and support economic vitality.
+Strategic VHCB investments have improved the economic stability of Vermont communities and downtowns, municipal and non-profit delivery systems, working lands, and Main Street businesses.
+In meeting multiple economic, environmental, and community objectives, VHCB supports housing, conservation, and community development projects that leverage private and federal funds, contribute to healthy communities and landscapes, promote Vermont's traditional growth pattern with development in town and village centers surrounded by open land, and support economic vitality.

 The Board's enabling statute is: The Vermont Housing and Conservation Trust Fund Act, 10 V.S.A.
 Chapter 15, §§302-325a